Gyroelongated pentagonal pyramid: Properties

-According to Steinitz's theorem, the skeleton of a gyroelongated pentagonal pyramid can be represented in a planar graph with a 3-vertex connected.
-This graph is obtained by removing one of the icosahedral graph's vertices, an odd number of vertices of 11, resulting in a graph with a perfect matching.
-Hence, the graph is 2-vertex connected claw-free graph, an example of factor-critical.
+According to Steinitz's theorem, the skeleton of any convex polyhedron can be represented as a planar graph that is 3-vertex connected.
+A planar graph is one that can be drawn on a flat sheet with no edges crossing.
+A $k$-connected graph is one that remains connected whenever $k - 1$ vertices are removed.
+This graph is obtained by removing one of the icosahedral graph's vertices, leaving 11 vertices, an odd number, resulting in a graph with a perfect matching.
+Hence, the graph is a 2-vertex connected claw-free graph, an example of factor-critical.

 Appearance

 The gyroelongated pentagonal pyramid has appeared in stereochemistry, wherein the shape resembles the molecular geometry known as capped pentagonal antiprism.